hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 #### AacFlFloatParameter

 - `IsGreaterThan(float other)` <br/>
-Float is greater than `other`; be mindful of minifloat imprecision over the network.
+Float is greater than `other`.<br/>
+When used on some platforms, you need to be careful as the remote value may not be the same as the local value.

 - `IsLessThan(float other)` <br/>
-Float is less than `other`; be mindful of minifloat imprecision over the network.
+Float is less than `other`.<br/>
+When used on some platforms, you need to be careful as the remote value may not be the same as the local value.

 #### AacFlIntParameter